ckolisko/ResultsReader/README.md

 #### getWellFrame(well, normedDataBool, fluConcInverse)

-Retrieves the complete data frames for a specified well.
+Retrieves a list of dataframes for a well.

 Parameters: